Develop your employability skills

 - applying for jobs using a resume, cover letter or response to selection criteria

 - selecting future professional development.

 General employability skills

-During your studies you can still develop your employability skills, particularly those related to your course.
+During your studies, you can still develop your employability skills, including those related to your course.

 Do this by engaging in:

 - Work Integrated Learning (WIL), placements and internships